Justin Kraudel on Building Careers and Connections

 Listeners, welcome back to Enterprise.ing Podcast.
 I'm thrilled to welcome today, Justin Kraudel.
-I'll tell you that, after fulfilling a lifelong dream of being a stockbroker, you'll have to tell us more about that, Justin.
 After fulfilling a lifelong dream of being a stockbroker, Justin Kraudel quit the finance industry after 13 years to chase another dream.
 That's owning a watch brand.
 Five years later, he says confidently he is two-for-two, in terms of dream fulfillment.
-Today, in addition to being the founder and CEO of MONTA Watches, he's also the proud owner of a sports bar franchise in St. Louis, Missouri, The Post Sports Bar and Grill.
+Today, in addition to being the Co-Owner and Partner of MONTA Watches, he's also the proud member of the ownership team of a sports bar franchise in St. Louis, Missouri, The Post Sports Bar and Grill.
 Justin, welcome to Enterprise.ing.

 Justin Kraudel: Hey, thank you so much, Alana, and thanks for having me.
 I'm thrilled to be here.

 Alana Muller: Well, I'm delighted.
 What I'd love for you to do is tell our listeners a little bit about you and these dreams that you're fulfilling.
 Tell us a little bit about MONTA Watches.